mr-mudgal/GfG-160-Days/README.md

 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-14%3A%20Implement%20ATOI.py">Day-14 Solution</a></pre>
 <pre><b>Day 15</b>: <i>Given two binary strings s1 and s2 consisting of only 0s and 1s.
 Find the resultant string after adding the two Binary Strings.</i>
 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-15%3A%20Add%20Binary%20Strings.py">Day-15 Solution</a></pre>
+<pre><b>Day 16</b>: <i>Given two strings s1 and s2 consisting of lowercase characters.
+The task is to check whether two given strings are an anagram of each other or not.
+An anagram of a string is another string that contains the same characters, only the order of characters can be different.
+For example, "act" and "tac" are an anagram of each other.
+Strings s1 and s2 can only contain lowercase alphabets.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-16%3A%20Anagram.py">Day-16 Solution</a></pre>
 ###### ⏸️ <i>to be continued</i>
 ##### ℹ️ The above list will be updated daily, as I start solving the problems.